jeremyEudaric/DeepGS/README.md

 ======
 ![Data Sample](/image/7.png)

 In this part we can observe the results.
 Cindex is a perfomace index for survial prediction.
 We got the result withouth and with penalisation.
-The penalisation methode is regularizer l1.
+The penalisation method is regularizer l1.

 Results:
 ======